Walter M. Robertson: Early military service

 Walter Melville Robertson was born on June 15, 1888, in Nelson County, Virginia, as the son of William Walter Robertson and his wife Mary Fannie (néé Pettit).
 He completed the Central State Normal School in Edmond, Oklahoma, in summer of 1907, then a preparatory school and subsequently enrolled the University of Oklahoma in Norman, Oklahoma, where he took a special work in engineering.
 In May 1908, Robertson interrupted his studies, when received an appointment to the United States Military Academy (USMA) at West Point, New York.

 During his time at the Academy, he was nicknamed "Robby" by his classmates and was active in the track team, basketball squad and became an individual tennis champion during his time at the Academy.
 Robertson rose to the rank of Cadet Captain and graduated on June 12, 1912, with Bachelor of Science degree.

-Many of his West Point classmates later became general officers during World War II.
-For example: Wade H. Haislip, John Shirley Wood, Walton Walker, Raymond O. Barton, Harry J. Malony, Gilbert R. Cook, Stephen J. Chamberlin, Archibald V. Arnold, Albert E. Brown, Roscoe C. Crawford, William H. Wilbur, Philip R. Faymonville, Bradford G. Chynoweth, Robert M. Littlejohn, Sidney P. Spalding, Franklin C. Sibert, Thomas J. Hayes, William G. Weaver, William H. Hobson, Russell Maxwell, Charles C. Drake, Francis B. Mallon, John E. Lewis, Davenport Johnson, William J. Morrissey and Millard Harmon.

 Upon his graduation, three days before his twenty-fourth birthday, Robertson was commissioned as a second lieutenant in the Infantry and ordered to Hawaii, where he joined the 1st Infantry Regiment at Schofield Barracks.
 He served with that unit until mid-1915, when he was ordered to the Presidio of San Francisco for service with the 24th Infantry Regiment.

 In early 1916, Robertson was transferred to Fort Missoula, Montana, where he served for few months, before he was ordered to the newly established officer training school at Camp Bullis in Texas.
 Following the United States entry into World War I in April 1917, he served with the training units, before he embarked for France in May 1918.
 Robertson participated in combat operations on the Western Front in late 1918 and then took part in the occupation of the Rhineland until February 1920.